Microfluidics and its applications

 Micro Fluidic Machining – Fully hardened 50 Rc Injection Mould Insert and Microfluidic COC Injection Moulding – Blood Analysis.

-In practice, microfluidic devices are commonly used in techniques like capillary electrophoresis, isoelectric focusing, immunoassays, flow cytometry, sample injection in mass spectrometry, PCR amplification, DNA analysis, cell separation and manipulation, and cell patterning.
-Microfluidics devices are also used in measuring molecular diffusion coefficients, fluid viscosity, pH and chemical binding coefficients.
-In research, microfluidics systems are common in the fields of antibiotic drug-resistant bacteria, nanoparticle transport in blood and chemical reaction kinetics observation.
+Microfluidic devices are integral to various advanced techniques such as capillary electrophoresis, isoelectric focusing, immunoassays, flow cytometry, mass spectrometry sample injection, PCR amplification, DNA analysis, cell separation and manipulation, and cell patterning.
+These devices also enable the measurement of molecular diffusion coefficients, fluid viscosity, pH levels, and chemical binding constants.
+In research, microfluidic systems are widely used in studying antibiotic-resistant bacteria, nanoparticle transport in blood, and chemical reaction kinetics.

-For example, microfluidics is applicable in drug delivery systems, as it can help reduce the intake path, pain and risk of side effects, at the same time, increase user-friendliness, safety, portability and cost-efficiency.
-Microneedles, widely applied for drug administration through skin, penetrate through the skin layer without affecting the nerve fibres.
-Microneedles could be hollow (a single or an array of needle), solid (puncture the skin to make pores), porous (pre-filed with a drug).
-In terms of materials, microneedles could be dissolvable (water-soluble polymers), degradable (take much longer to degrade after insertion) or swellable (absorb interstitial fluid in the skin, facilitate drug transport into the skin without polymer dissolution).
+In medical applications, microfluidics plays a crucial role in drug delivery systems, offering benefits such as reduced pain, minimized risk of side effects, and enhanced user-friendliness, safety, portability, and cost-efficiency.
+Microneedles, commonly used for transdermal drug delivery, can penetrate the skin without affecting nerve fibers.
+These microneedles come in various forms, including hollow (single or array of needles), solid (for creating skin pores), and porous (pre-filled with a drug).
+In terms of materials, microneedles can be dissolvable (water-soluble polymers), degradable (taking longer to degrade post-insertion), or swellable (absorbing interstitial fluid to facilitate drug transport without polymer dissolution).

 Lab-on-a-chip is gaining more popularity in recent years thanks to its advantages in low fluid volumes consumption, shorter response time, small footprints and portability.
 It is a miniaturised device that integrates into a single chip one or more analyses that are typically done in a lab, for analyses such as PCR and DNA sequencing, HIV status or biochemical detection.
 Organ-on-a-chip is a physiological organ biomimetic platform that reproduces the physiological environment of human organs, significantly helping scientists in researching human physiology for organs when testing for advancements in treatment or safety of new drugs.